Instructor: Professor Ben Fitzhugh email@example.com (206) 543-5240

-Important: Due to limited classroom availability, the lecture portion of the class (Archy 105A) will meet in TWO locations every week.
+Due to limited classroom availability, Archy 105 will meet in TWO locations every week.
 These were changed in August and are fixed as follows:

---- MWF 1030-1120 in FSH 102 (Fisheries)
+--- MWF 1030-1120 in THO 135 (Thomson)

---- Th 1030-1120 ECE 125 (Electrical Engineering)
+--- Th 1030-1120 ECE 045 (Electrical Engineering)

 Archy 105 examines the history of the world and the bewildering diversity of cultural practices through the lens of archaeology.
 Students will learn about the latest developments on the oldest human technologies; ponder the question of Neanderthal use of fire and language; examine the most enduring economic systems and ask why some societies invented agriculture and others did not.
 We will examine architectural marvels and artistic novelties and ask what they can tell us about politics, economics and the construction of cultural diversity and meaning.
 In the process we will examine how archaeologists study the human past.